Asynchronous Fully-Decentralized SGD in the Cluster-Based Model: Introduction

-\emph{Our first main contribution} (Section~\ref{section:strongly convex}) shows that when the function $Q$ is strongly convex, a \emph{simple asynchronous} algorithm that collects $N$ messages in each iteration, matches the convergence rate of a sequential mini-batch SGD algorithm (for strongly-convex functions) with batch size $N$~\cite{bottou2018optimization,AgarwalBRW12}.
-Unlike \emph{synchronous} mini-batch SGD~\cite{DekelGSX12}, where synchronization is needed inside multiprocessing workers, our algorithm is fully asynchronous, avoiding costly synchronization mechanisms.
+\emph{Our first main contribution} shows that when the function $Q$ is strongly convex, a \emph{simple asynchronous} algorithm that collects $\thresh$ messages in each iteration, matches the convergence rate of a sequential mini-batch SGD algorithm (for strongly-convex functions) with batch size $\thresh$~\cite{bottou2018optimization,AgarwalBRW12}.
 Our analysis of this algorithm is relatively simple, and leverages the strong convexity of $Q$ to prove convergence, despite the fact that each process holds a local copy of the learning parameters.
+Specifically, we prove (Theorem~\ref{thm:strongly-convex}) that if $Q$ is a smooth strongly-convex function, then the convergence rate of the algorithm after $T$ iterations with parameter $\thresh$ is ${O} \parens*{1/{\thresh T}}$.
+Progress is ensured as long as {at least $\thresh$ processes do not fail}.